 Where to learn programming for kids in high school

-Do you have a high schooler with many extracurriculars to manage but who still wants to learn how to code?
 Online coding classes are perfect for high schoolers who don’t have the time to commute to an in-person programming class or whose school doesn’t offer computer classes.
+Many high schoolers are actively involved in many activities, so it’s important for them to optimize their schedule.
 Coding classes online are accessible from home and led by experts who provide guidance, thorough explanations, and instant answers to students’ inquiries.
 Keep reading to see what programs your child can check out.

 Top free coding program for high schoolers:

-Python is one of the most popular programming language in the industry and is used by companies like Google and Netflix.
-Programming in Python is one of the simplest coding languages to learn and can be used for web development, game development, apps, machine learning, and more!
+Python is one of the most popular programming languages in the industry and is used by companies like Google and Netflix.
+Programming in Python is often the first text-based language learned and can be used for web development, game development, apps, machine learning, and more!
 We offer a free intro to Python coding class where your student will be able to animate, draw, and build their own story project to create a cool animation.

 Top paid coding program for high school teens: